jaakkovuorio/PASE/2.Messaging_and_mobile_privacy/README.md

 Encrypt the message from 1A using the provided public key in the "files" folder.
 Send the encrypted message to [taskmailaddress@proton.me](mailto:taskmailaddress@proton.me), the **subject should be your full name** - this matters for grading the task.
 It does not matter what address you send the email from. **Mark this task done**.

+ Encrypted email has been sent.

 Proceed to 1C.

 ### **Task 1C)** Verifying a message 3/4p

 Download the message in the "files" folder and verify the signature on it with the public key in the same folder. **Answer this part with the name of the owner** of said keys.

+ According to Kleopatra, the name of the owner of the keys is Pelle Security.

 Proceed to 1D.

 ### **Task 1D)** Questions 4/4p

 * What can be found out about the email you sent, by one who intercepted it in transit?

+  At least the following:
+  The subject of the email can be seen and read since it's not encrypted.
+	 The sender and receiver email addresses can be seen.
+	 The time during which the email was sent and received can be seen.

 * Does verifying the the message **guarantee** the senders identity?

+  Sucesfully verifing the message guarantees that the message hasn't been altered after it was sent, but it doesn't necessarily guarantee the senders identity.
+	The key owner who sent the message could be some other person than who they claim to be.
+	Even if the identity of the key user might have been verified before, there might have been a security breach since then and an unknown third party might have gained access to the key.

 * Is the process of sending an email this way end-to-end-encrypted(E2EE)?

+  Yes, the process fits the definition of end-to-end-encryption since it utilizes a public key for sender encryption and private key for receiver decryption and the message is unintelligible in transit.

 <details><summary>Help</summary>
 <br>